notions11/mybots/README.md

 Exact change as we have seen in the past where weight is changed

 ## Experimental Design
-I first started by running 20 iterations of 10-population 500-generation tests
+I first started by running 20 iterations of 10-population 500-generation tests (20x10x500 = 100000 sims)

 We can look at the fitness functions of the following:
 ![image](https://user-images.githubusercontent.com/15034808/224853826-788551fc-0e3e-4a7f-9918-de8a9fe5f118.png)